EvilFreelancer/dqa-quorum/README.md

 ### Experts

-You may use any LLM as expert for your quorum, only one limitation is remote API should be compatible with OpenAI API client.
+You may use any LLM as an expert for your quorum; the only limitation is that the remote API should be compatible with the OpenAI API client.

 Example of `experts.yml` configuration: